 Science and technology is an integral part of the UPSC syllabus.
 It is also that part of the syllabus that tends to confuse aspirants.
-Aspirants, especially those from humanities background generally have an uneasy relationship with science and technology for UPSC exam.
+Aspirants, especially those from humanities background generally have an uneasy relationship with science and technology for IAS exam.
 However, science and technology cannot be ignored as it covers a huge chunk of the questions asked for both the UPSC prelims and the UPSC mains.
 This article tries to get science and technology decoded for the UPSC exam.

 Science and Technology for UPSC Exam